Swe Win

 Ko Swe Win (ဆွေဝင်း; born c.
-1978) is a Burmese journalist based in Australia.
+1978) is an exiled Burmese journalist.
 He currently serves as the editor-in-chief of Myanmar Now, a news service.

 Early life and education

 Swe Win was born to a family in Rangoon, Burma (now Yangon, Myanmar) c.
 1978.
 In 1998, he was arrested as a university student, for participating in a student protest in opposition to the military junta, the State Peace and Development Council.
 Swe Win was imprisoned for 21 years, and was released under a general amnesty in 2005.
 It was in prison that he began to practice mettā meditation; later on, he would add structure to his practice by participating in meditation retreats in the S. N. Goenka tradition.

 Career

 Upon his release, he pursued academic studies in journalism, completing a master's degree in journalism at the University of Hong Kong in 2009.
 He joined The Irrawaddy, ultimately becoming a senior reporter there.
 With the onset of the 2011–2015 Myanmar political reforms, he returned to Yangon in 2012.
 He freelanced for Al Jazeera and New York Times, and set up a short-lived, self-financed internet news service.

 In 2015, Swe Win co-founded the news service Myanmar Now, with support from the Thomson Reuters Foundation.

 In September 2016, he received President's Certificate of Honour for an investigative expose on 2 teenage maids abused by their employers in a Yangon tailor shop.

 Under Swe Win's leadership, Myanmar Now aggressively reported and investigated the 2017 assassination of Ko Ni, Aung San Suu Kyi's legal advisor, which made him the subject of legal backlash from authorities, and death threats from Burmese nationalists.
 In March 2017, he was assaulted in Sanchaung Township, Yangon, en route home.
 In March 2017, he was arrested and charged under Article 66(d) of the Myanmar's Telecommunications Law for a Facebook post critical of U Wirathu, a Buddhist monk known for his anti-Muslim rhetoric, specifically for defaming Wirathu.
 The lawsuit originated from a Patriotic Association of Myanmar supporter of Wirathu.
 His trial in Mandalay began on 30 July 2017, and Swe Win requested the trial be dropped as the plaintiff's witnesses had repeatedly not shown up for the trial.
 The case was dropped on 2 July 2019.